NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: NETR-Tree

-As shown in the bottom right of Fig.~\ref{fig:overview_netr-tree}, in order to process temporal information, i.e., users' visiting time and objects' check-in time distribution in spatial keyword queries, we build a TR-tree, which is inspired by \cite{wen2015kstr}.
+As shown in the bottom right of Fig.~\ref{fig:overview_NETR-Tree}, in order to process temporal information, i.e., users' visiting time and objects' check-in time distribution in spatial keyword queries, we build a TR-tree, which is inspired by \cite{wen2015kstr}.
 TR-tree is built upon IR-tree~\cite{li2011ir} with temporal information.
-Each leafnode in TR-tree is associated with a spatial object $o$ formed in $\langle o.l, o.c, o.W, o.T \rangle$, in which $o.l$ and $o.c$ is the location and category of $o$, $o.W$ is a set of $o$'s keywords weight calculated by TF-IDF. $o.T$ is the check-in time distribution for the six time intervals defined in Sec.~\ref{formulation}.
+Each leafnode in TR-tree is associated with a spatial object $o$ formed in $\langle o.l, o.c, o.W, o.T \rangle$, in which $o.l$ and $o.c$ is the location and category of $o$, $o.W$ is a set of $o$'s keywords weight calculated by TF-IDF. $o.T$ is the check-in time distribution for those time intervals defined in Sec.~\ref{formulation}.
 As for non-leafnodes in TR-tree, we extend the strategy of document summary in IR-tree~\cite{li2011ir} to carry spatio-textual and temporal information in its non-leafnode node $N$.
-For geo-spatial measurement, we add a novel feature, i.e., category entropy, to measures the heterogeneity of venue categories in the area of TR-tree node.
+For geo-spatial measurement, we add a novel feature, i.e., category entropy, to measure the heterogeneity of venue categories in the area of TR-tree node.
+In the real world, commercial streets providing various services are more popular.
+For example, a man may sing karaoke after midnight snack and he may watch movies after shopping.
 Category entropy is formally defined as follow.

 \begin{definition}[Category Entropy] Given a TR-tree node $\eta$, its category entroy is denoted as $\eta.cEntroy$.
-By denoting the set of spatial objects with category $c_i$ in the area of $\eta$ as $S_{c_i}(\eta)$, the entire set of spatial objects in $\eta$ as $S(\eta)$, and the entire set of categories as $Cat$, the category entropy $\eta.cEntroy$ can be defined in Eqn.~\eqref{eq:cat_entropy}.
+We denote the set of spatial objects with category $c_i$ in the area of $\eta$ as $S_{c_i}(\eta)$, the entire set of spatial objects in $\eta$ as $S(\eta)$, and the entire set of categories as $Cat$.
+The category entropy $\eta.cEntroy$ can be defined in Eqn.~\eqref{eq:cat_entropy}.

 \end{definition}